AllStarLink/ASL3-Manual/docs/adv-topics/autopatch.md

 is some source of continuous audio), there are two time-out values.

 Vox timeout, which is the maximum amount of time that the VOX can hold the transmitter engaged, which by default is 10 seconds.
-The other one is the Vox recovery time, which is the amount of time that the Vox is disabled during times of continuous audio, after the Vox timeout, which is 2 seconds.
+The other one is the VOX recovery time, which is the amount of time that the VOX is disabled during times of continuous audio, after the VOX timeout, which is 2 seconds.
 During continuous audio, it transmits for 10 seconds, then stops for 2 seconds (so that you can transmit to it and perhaps disconnect the call), then transmits for another 10 seconds, then stops for 2 seconds.
 This repeats until the call is disconnected.